Seattle Opera receives $2.3 million in federal coronavirus-aid funds, allowing it to rehire 180 workers

 Previously, the company had reported layoffs for 215 artist and production jobs after Seattle Opera canceled “La bohème,” plus 12 administrators, as well as salary cuts for the remaining staff who earn more than $50,000.

 Seattle Opera says the $2.3 million will allow it to rehire 180 workers for a period of time.
-The opera says those 12 administrators on furlough will be rehired for eight weeks, and employees who’d taken salary cuts will be restored to full pay (up to a cap of $100,000, per PPP guidelines) for the same duration.
+The opera says, in its news release, that those 12 administrators on furlough will be rehired for eight weeks, and employees who’d taken salary cuts will be restored to full pay (up to a cap of $100,000, per PPP guidelines) for the same duration.